smashtestio/smashtest/CONTRIBUTING.md

     - Manual test cases are stored in `tests/core/integration.smash` (core smash) and `tests/packages/integration.smash` (integration with packages, such as web UI)
 - `reporter.js` outputs the live report, and is also currently manually tested
     - To test, run `smashtest` on individual files in `tests/reporter` and visually inspect the reports that come out
+- Some unit and functional tests are marked skipped.
+These tests are periodically run manually.
+They each come with a comment with further details.

 ### Running examples